Unlocking Opportunities: How to Navigate the Govt RFP Process Effectively

 Agency-specific expertise: Specialize in 2-3 agencies rather than pursuing all federal opportunities.
 Understanding VA's healthcare IT priorities, DoD's security requirements, or GSA's acquisition processes gives you an edge over generalist competitors.

 Continuous engagement: Don't disappear between RFPs.
 Attend agency industry days, comment on draft RFPs, and schedule capability briefings during your current contract performance.
-One IT services vendor gained incumbent status on a $67M recompete by staying visible throughout their initial $8M contract.

 Continuous Improvement and Feedback Integration